manindra9/Nomad/readme.md

 17. sudo systemctl start nomad
 18. sudo systemctl status nomad

 by now, we will see the nomad service is up and running on both server & client nodes.

 # Nomad Server Join to a Cluster
-Update the server.hcl with below configuration on Nomad server nodes and restart the nomad service. server {
+Update the server.hcl with below configuration on Nomad server nodes and restart the nomad service.
+server {
 	server_join {
-		retry_join = [ "<ip of Nomad Server>:4648"]
+		retry_join = [ "ip of Nomad Server:4648"]
 		retry_interval = "5s"
 	}
         enabled = true
 }
-Or alternatively use the below command t o join Nomad server to a Cluster. nomad server join <ip>:4648
+Or alternatively use the below command t o join Nomad server to a Cluster.
+nomad server join <ip>:4648

 # Nomad Cient Join to a Cluster
-Update the client.hcl with below configuration on Nomad server nodes and restart the nomad service. client {
+Update the client.hcl with below configuration on Nomad server nodes and restart the nomad service.
+client {
   enabled = true
-  servers = ["<IP>:4647"]
+  servers = ["IP:4647"]
 }
-Or alternatively use the below command t o join Nomad server to a Cluster. nomad node config -update-servers <IP>:4647
+Or alternatively use the below command t o join Nomad server to a Cluster.
+`nomad node config -update-servers <IP>:4647`

 # Validate the Nomad Setup

 Run the below command to see the status of Nomad Servers:
 `nomad server members`
-and the output should look like below ame                                Address      Port  Status  Leader  Protocol  Build  Datacenter  Region ip-10-5-12-22.ec2.internal.global   10.5.12.22   4648  alive   false   2         1.0.1  dc1         global ip-10-5-12-43.ec2.internal.global   10.5.12.43   4648  alive   false   2         1.0.1  dc1         global
+and the output should look like below
+ame                                Address      Port  Status  Leader  Protocol  Build  Datacenter  Region
+ip-10-5-12-22.ec2.internal.global   10.5.12.22   4648  alive   false   2         1.0.1  dc1         global
+ip-10-5-12-43.ec2.internal.global   10.5.12.43   4648  alive   false   2         1.0.1  dc1         global
 ip-10-5-13-127.ec2.internal.global  10.5.13.127  4648  alive   true    2         1.0.1  dc1         global